silkyclouds/PMDA/README.md

 ```

 Optional:
-- `ai_prompt.txt`: Customize how the AI explains duplicates.
+- `ai_prompt.txt`: Customize how the AI handles and explains duplicates.

 🚀 Run PMDA in Docker
 ---------------------